contact us

 Na-Young Baek

-Winner of the Philadelphia Orchestra Greenfield Competition, Korean-born cellist NAYOUNG BAEK made her American debut with the Philadelphia Orchestra in 2000.
-She has appeared as soloist with the Hudson Valley Philharmonic, DuPage Symphony Orchestra, Seoul Philharmonic and Korean Chamber Ensemble at major venues, such as the Academy House in Philadelphia and the Rheingau Musik Festival in Frankfurt, Germany.
-Recent highlights include performances of Dvořák’s Cello Concerto with the Ulsan Symphony Orchestra, Wonju Philharmonic Orchestra and Greenwich Village Orchestra in New York City and Beethoven’s Triple Concerto with the Macau-Hong Kong-Taipei Symphony Orchestra for its New Year’s Concert in Macau, China.
+Winner of the Philadelphia Orchestra’s Greenfield Competition, Korean-born cellist Nayoung Baek made her American debut with the Philadelphia Orchestra in 2000.
+Since then, she has appeared as soloist with the Hudson Valley Philharmonic, DuPage Symphony Orchestra, Seoul Philharmonic, and Korean Chamber Ensemble, performing at major venues including the Academy of Music in Philadelphia and the Rheingau Musik Festival in Frankfurt, Germany.
+Recent highlights include performances of Dvořák’s Cello Concerto with the Ulsan Symphony, Wonju Philharmonic, and Greenwich Village Orchestra in New York, as well as Beethoven’s Triple Concerto with the Macau-Hong Kong-Taipei Symphony for its New Year’s Concert in Macau, China.

-Baek studied with Orlando Cole at the Curtis Institute of Music in Philadelphia.
-She continued her studies at Yale University for her master’s degree and at The Juilliard School for her Artist Diploma with Aldo Parisot, who awarded her the Aldo Parisot Prize at the end of her studies.
-She completed her Doctor of Musical Arts degree at Stony Brook University, where she studied and performed with Colin Carr.
-Baek served as an adjunct faculty member at Kean University and is a member of the Sejong Soloists and East Coast Chamber Orchestra.
+Baek studied with Orlando Cole at the Curtis Institute of Music before earning her master’s degree at Yale University and Artist Diploma at The Juilliard School under Aldo Parisot, who awarded her the Aldo Parisot Prize.
+She completed her Doctor of Musical Arts degree at Stony Brook University with Colin Carr.

 njsymphony.org